woods valldata

 No matter the size of your charity, you need to ensure that you comply with the Gambling Commission’s Licence Conditions and Codes of Practice (LCCP).
 You should also check with the GC whether you need a licence to run your raffle, or whether you simply need to apply to your local licencing authority.

 If this is something you’re unsure about (don’t worry, you’re not the only one), teaming up with an External Lottery Manager (ELM) such as Woods Valldata (we have our own in-house compliance team who’ll be able to help you through everything), or with a recognised gambling law specialist like Woods Whur can be a big help.
+The Lotteries Council, a body set up to support charitable raffles and lotteries, are also a good place to start.

 We run an annual Gambling Commission Roadshow alongside Gambling experts Woods Whur just for our clients too, which they find especially helpful.
 This ensures that they understand the requirements of the LCCP/RTS in relation to charity raffles and lotteries.